jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

 ==========================

 * If we have context matter, we can get more interesting resulting strings than we could with CFGs
-* With CFGs, the rule (left hand side) can only be applied if the correct *context* exists
+* With Context-Sensitive Grammars (CSGs), the rule (left hand side) can only be applied if the correct *context* exists

     * For example, in the below set of rules, the :math:`Ab` rule can only be applied if the string contains :math:`Ab`